teeseira/two-tier-app-deployment/README.md

-# Two-Tier Deployment of Python Application
+# Deployment of Python Application

+Automating the deployment of a two-tier application.